 For a vegetable with such few calories (just 16 per cup!), celery sure does offer a lot of benefits.
 Its high levels of antioxidants and polysaccharides act as natural anti-inflammatories and can help alleviate symptoms related to inflammation, like joint pain and irritable bowel syndrome.

 Because it’s so nutrient-dense — packing loads of vitamins, minerals and nutrients with very little calories — it’s a great snack option if you’re looking to shed pounds.
-And while we often eat celery stalks, don’t skip the seeds and leaves; both provide extra health benefits and taste great in things like stir fries and soups.
-Not sure where to begin with eating more celery?
-Try my easy ants on a log or refreshing super hydrator juice recipes.
+While we often eat celery stalks, don’t skip the seeds and leaves.
+Both provide extra health benefits and taste great in things like stir fries and soups.

 7. Coconut Oil

 With so many coconut oil uses, there’s almost nothing that coconut oil can’t help.
 When it comes to your brain, it can help suppress cells that are responsible for inflammation.
 It may also help with memory loss as you age and fight bad bacteria that hang out in your gut.

 Coconut oil and related MTC oil are also two of the most popular fats for people following the ketogenic diet, which research suggests may offer benefits related to reduced Alzheimer’s risk due to ketone bodies having a neuroprotective impact on aging brain cells..

 Get your dose of coconut oil in this coconut crust pizza.
 Real coconut milk and coconut flakes also provide healthy fats and even some fiber for gut support, too.

 8. Dark Chocolate